ahazem/ruby-conf-18-notes/day-2/live-mob-refactoring.md

-Live Mob Refactoring
+## Live Mob Refactoring

-Team Mob (Sam of RSpec)
+Team Mob

-### About (extracted from RubyConf website)
+Typing Person: [Sam Phippen](https://twitter.com/samphippen) of RSpec

 ### Intro

-Screen shows a text file in Vim talking about using Poker Dice problem in interviews.
+Screen shows a text file in Vim talking about using the `Poker Dice` problem in interviews.

 Describes the problem as small enough to be explained simply, too big to be "completed" in any reasonable interview scenario, and contains a few interesting twists that make for interesting discussion.

-Talk starts.
+Session starts.

 Not scripted, volunteers will help doing mob refactoring live.